alehano/gobootstrap/README.md

 * Lose coupled modules
 * Pluggable DB layer
 * Memcache support
-* CLI commands support
+* CLI commands support (Cobra)
 * URL reverse
 * Type safe config

 After cloning repo you have to rename any `github.com/alehano/gobootstrap` to `{your project path}`
+Feel free to modify source code as you want.

+## Project Structure:

 Project has a nested structure.
 Top level parts can use by many lower level parts.

 For example, top level `/helpers` package should contain more common helpers than more specific lower level `/views/contacts/helpers.go`.
 Also, files under `common` dir considered as a upper level.
-For example, `/views/common/static` dir should contain files, used in multiple views, but `/views/admin/static` should contain files used only in `/admin` section.
+For example, `/views/common/tpl` dir should contain files, used in multiple views, but `/views/admin/tpl` should contain files used only in `/admin` section.

-## Project Structure:

 #### actions
 Complex tasks usually involving multiple models interactions.